-An active tool is a tool that is closer to the seedling, so as to provide a work that is both effective and precise.
-But the first question we needed to answer was: what tools are currently used by farmers and how to get the best out of them to develop Dino’s active tool?
+An active tool is a tool that works as closely as possible to the seedling, providing efficiency and precision.
+But first we needed to know what tools were currently being used by farmers and how they could best be used to develop Dino’s active tool?

 Knives mounted on electric motors

-These wanderings enabled us to reconcile the benefits of two solutions.
-This is how we decided to work on developing knives with a smooth opening and closing movement, thanks to the use of electric motors.
-This mixing of tools ensures to make the best of existing technologies in terms of fluidity: a weeding guidance system equipped with knives and controlled by electric motors.
+These wanderings enabled us to combine the benefits of two solutions.
+This is how we decided to work on developing knives with a smooth opening and closing movement, using electric motors.
+This hybrid tool gets the best out of the existing technologies in terms of fluidity: a weeding guidance system equipped with knives and controlled by electric motors.

-Regarding the detection of lettuce seedlings, our R&D team has created a deep learning algorithm to identify and localize lettuces with precision, whatever their color (red or green), their variety or their level of ripeness.
+Regarding the detection of lettuce seedlings, our R&D team has created a deep learning algorithm to identify and localize lettuces with precision, whatever their colour (red or green), their variety or their stage of maturity.

-Dino’s active tool for row-weeding will be tested in the fields of our partner farmers for next season.
+Dino’s active tool for weeding in the row will be tested in our partner farmers’ fields next season.

 You are a lettuce producer interested in becoming a partner?
 Contact us!